 Students are expected to spend the required number of hours on site as contracted and to reschedule any missed hours (e.g. illness, inclement weather, professional conferences), with approval, after consulting with their supervisor.
 All hours are tracked through the online portal, Time2Track.
-The program provides each student with a license to track hours.
-Please note that although all hours should be completed on site, not all hours will be counted in Time2Track.
+The program provides each student with a license to track hours pre-internship with renewal keys typically disbursed in late July.
+Please note that although all hours should be completed on site, not all hours at the site will be counted in Time2Track (see Sharepoint Student Resources-> Additional Resources for guidance on tracking hours.
+Students should also consider consulting with their predoctoral internship whether it is wise to pursue a license for Time2Track to serve as a mechanism for tracking hours during their predoctoral internship.

-At a minimum, students should aim for 500 intervention and assessment hours prior to leaving for internship.
+At a minimum, students should aim for 500 direct contact intervention and assessment hours prior to leaving for predoctoral internship.
 Students should strive for approximately 50% of their time spent in direct service beginning in the 5th week of a new placement (however, this will vary by site and student skills and determined by the supervisor and availability of clinical activities).
 Students are encouraged to focus on the quality of their practicum experiences and not the quantity of hours.
-Typically, students in assessment placements will get fewer direct service hours.
+Typically, students in assessment placements will get fewer direct service hours but may develop more integrated reports.
 Students should not get overly focused on counting hours but on the quality and nature of the clinical experiences.
 However, the chart above indicates minimum total numbers of hours students should earn during their practicum training.

 Virginia licensure requires a minimum of 1500 pre-internship hours to count towards residency requirements; the pre-doctoral internship cannot count toward this Virginia licensure requirement.
-All students should be aware of licensure requirements for any state they are considering residing to ensure that they are knowledgeable of all pre-internship hour requirements for licensure.
+All students should be aware of licensure requirements for any state they are considering residing to ensure that they are knowledgeable of all pre-internship hour requirements for licensure (the program maintains an up-to-date accounting of how the program's degree meets each state's licensure requirement, located on the bottom of our website home page).